DC 8108Neurological Conditions38 CFR § 4.124a

 The VA rates Narcolepsy under Diagnostic Code (DC) 8108, governed by 38 CFR 38 CFR § 4.124a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Narcolepsy?
+What happens at the C&P exam for Narcolepsy?

 Get a Personalized Rating Analysis